dirtdiver2091/Projects/README.md

 # Programming-Projects
-Projects that I have been apart of and developed
+Projects that I have been part of and developed